bevyengine/bevy_editor_prototypes/design-book/src/design-paradigms.md

 User input should remain as consistent and predictable as possible, do not change what inputs do on the fly without clear communication.

-All input behavior changes should be "Temporary" modes, immediately ending the operation when a user stops with actions.
+When input behavior changes (e.g. a special camera mode that overrides normal controls), the change in behavior should be temporary, and require continuous user input (typically pressing a key or holding a click) to remain active.

 ## Select -> Operate